Foire Internationale d'Art Contemporain

-The Paris International Contemporary Art Fair (Foire Internationale d’Art Contemporain or FIAC) is a contemporary art event that occurs in Paris.
+The Paris International Contemporary Art Fair (Foire Internationale d’Art Contemporain or FIAC) was a contemporary art event that was held in Paris from 1974 to 2021 and was considered the flagship arts event of France.

+The fair effectively ended after a January 2022 announcement that Swiss-organization Art Basel would take over the calendar slot occupied by FIAC and that the long-time head of FIAC would join an Art Basel-advisory committee overseeing the new Paris festival.

+Cultural Significance

+FIAC had been considered a French fair that local arts community took national pride in, including the French government.
+Starting in 2018, President Emmanuel Macron held receptions at the Élysée Palace for organizers, museum curators.
+At one such reception in 2021, he thanked FIAC’s long-time director, Jennifer Flay, for transforming the fair into the “nerve center of the art world.”

 History

-FIAC was usually held in October in the Grand Palais.
-In 2019, the fair announced that it would move to a temporary venue on the Champ de Mars, by the Eiffel Tower, for at least two years and to move back to the Grand Palais by 2024.
-In 2022, however, Art Basel surprisingly evinced FIAC from the Grand Palais.
+FIAC was started by gallery owner Daniel Gervis together with artist Bengt Olson and was usually held in October in the Grand Palais.

 From 2006 to 2019, as part of the fair’s outdoor program Hors les Murs, well-known venues across the city – the Tuileries Garden, the Musée national Eugène Delacroix, the National Museum of Natural History and Place Vendôme – featured temporary installations of Alexander Calder, George Condo, Thomas Houseago, Robert Indiana, Per Kirkeby, Alicja Kwade, Richard Long and Oscar Tuazon, among others.
 From 2018, the venues also included Place de la Concorde, with architectural works by Kengo Kuma, Claude Parent and Jean Prouvé, among others.